Tammy Beaumont: Breakthrough series (2016)

+World champion (2017)

 At the 2017 Women's Cricket World Cup, Beaumont and Sarah Taylor scored the highest partnership for any wicket in Women's Cricket World Cup history, scoring 275 against South Africa.
 During the same World Cup, she along with Nat Sciver set what was at the time the record 4th wicket partnership (170) in Women's World Cup history.
 Beaumont went on to win the 2017 World Cup with England, and was voted player of the tournament, as the leading run-scorer, with 410 runs.
 Her contribution to England's success was recognised when she was appointed a Member of the Order of the British Empire (MBE) in the 2018 New Year Honours list.

 In December 2017, she was named as one of the players in the ICC Women's ODI Team of the Year.

 On 20 June 2018, she scored her first century in WT20Is, making 116 against South Africa in the second match of the 2018 England women's Tri-Nation Series.
 In the same match, England scored 250 runs, a new record for the highest innings total in WT20Is.

 In October 2018, she was named in England's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.
 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019.

 In March 2019, during the first Women's Twenty20 International (WT20I) match against Sri Lanka, Beaumont scored her 1,000th run in WT20I cricket.
 In April 2019, she was named as a Wisden Cricketer of the Year.

 In June 2019, the ECB named her in England's squad for their opening match against Australia to contest the Women's Ashes.
 In the second WODI of the series, Beaumont scored the first century in a WODI by an England cricketer in the Women's Ashes.
 In January 2020, she was named in England's squad for the 2020 ICC Women's T20 World Cup in Australia.

 On 18 June 2020, Beaumont was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.

 On 2 March 2021, Beaumont overtook Meg Lanning to top the MRF Tyres ICC Player Rankings for batters, and on 9 March she was subsequently named as the ICC's Female Player of the Month for February 2021.